EngCode/phenix-ui/README.md

 #### [Documentation](https://design.phenixthemes.com)

-you can visit the offical website of phenix design system and read the dpcumentation to master the frameowork : [design.phenixthemes.com](https://design.phenixthemes.com).
+you can visit the offical website of phenix design system and read the documentation to master the frameowork : [design.phenixthemes.com](https://design.phenixthemes.com).

 ---